swebra/dotfiles/README.md

 # Dotfiles
-Configration files as a bare repository, managed (optionally) using [dotbare](https://github.com/kazhala/dotbare).
-Primarily written for a desktop, Arch-based distro (Manjaro) but some concessions are made to support my work's WSL 2 Ubuntu instance.
+Configuration files as a bare repository, managed (optionally) using [dotbare](https://github.com/kazhala/dotbare).
+Primarily written for a desktop, Arch-based distro (Manjaro) but also designed to be used with a WSL 2 Ubuntu instance for work.

 ## Migrating to a new system
 ### Via dotbare